chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 $$\epsilon$$-Greedy works the same way as Greedy, but instead of **always** picking the best arm, we use an $$\epsilon$$ value that defines how often we should randomly pick a different arm.
 We must be checking to see which arm is the current best arm before each pull according to the average reward per pull, since the random selections could switch the previous best arm to a new arm.

 The idea of usually picking the best arm and sometimes switching to a random one is the concept of exploration vs. exploitation.
 Think of this in the context of picking a travel destination or picking a restaurant.
-You are likely to get a very high "reward" by continuing to go to a favorite vacation spot or restaurant, but it's also important to explore other options.
+You are likely to get a very high "reward" by continuing to go to a favorite vacation spot or restaurant, but it's also useful to explore other options.

 **Bandit Regret**
 The goal of the agent playing this game is to get the best reward.
 This is done by pulling the best arm.
 We can define a very sensible definition of average regret as